Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 If you own an iPhone and are cool enough to have a tape deck in your car, then you may find this tip useful. :) An iPhone fits perfectly into the opening of your tape deck, making it a great place to put it while driving.

-This is for the worse case scenario if you lose your phone, hopefully someone honest will return it.
+This is for the worse case scenario if you lose your phone.
 In order for someone to return your phone, you will need to set your iPhone "Lock Screen" with a photo of your contact information.
-Do not put your cell phone number as it would be the missing device, but a different form of contact, perhaps your home phone, email or Facebook.

-According to a tip I read on the iPhone tip-application, you should not be in the habit of charging your iPhone in the car using a car charger.
+You should not be in the habit of charging your iPhone in the car using a car charger.
 If you do, make sure you only plug the phone in after the vehicle has been cranked, and remove the phone from the charger before the vehicle has been turned off.
-Apparently, when a vehicle is cranked and turned off, a surge of energy could possibly damage your expensive electronic equipment.
-Great tip to remember, a new iPhone without a 2-year contract costs $500.
-OUCH!

 Just drag similar apps over each other and they will automatically create a folder and name itself.
 From here, you can add to them very easily.